Sourdough Cinnamon Rolls with Brown Butter Cream Cheese Frosting

 ❓ FAQs:

-Can I double this recipe?
+Can I double the recipe?

-Can you make sourdough cinnamon rolls with whole wheat flour?
+Can you make cinnamon rolls in advance?

 Yes.
 You can mix, proof, and place the dough in the refrigerator for up to two days in advance.